urjc-docencia-robotica-movil/blog-robotica-movil-24-25-ToniLMM/P4_README.md

 ### Final algorithm

-This final algorithm is a navigation system for a robot, structured to calculate a cost gradient from a target location, extract a path to the target, and guide the robot along that path while avoiding obstacles.
+This final algorithm is a navigation system for a robot (taxi), structured to calculate a cost gradient from a target location, extract a path to the target, and guide the robot along that path while avoiding obstacles.
 Here's how it is organized and operates:

 1. Map Initialization: